nathanchance/chromeos-adb-fastboot/README.md

 crosh, the Chrome OS shell, is your gateway to adb/fastboot.
 To open crosh, hit Ctrl-Alt-T. By default, crosh is a sandboxed shell, meaning you have a limited number of commands and access to the unlying filesystem.
 We need to go into the next level so to speak.
 Next, you will type `shell`; this is a true command prompt where we are going to run all of our commands.

 At this point, I will recommend setting a sudo password so that if your device is ever compromised, there is some level of protection.
-Type `sudo su -` to get into a root shell (this should require no password), type `chromeos-setdevpasswd`, then set your password.
+Type `sudo su -` to get into a root shell (this should require no password), type `chromeos-setdevpasswd`, set your password, then type `exit`.
 After this, `sudo` commands will require that password.

 Further reading: https://www.chromium.org/chromium-os/poking-around-your-chrome-os-device